clem-field/risksentinel/README.md

 ```
 ## Contributing
 Contributions are welcome!
 Open issues or submit pull requests to enhance features, fix bugs, or optimize performance.

+Thank you to all of those that have already contributed to the features of this repo.

 ## License
 This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for details.